Optum/dce/docs/howto.md

 ### Budget Notifications

 When a lease owner approaches or exceeds their budget, they will receive an email notification.
-These notifications are [configurable as Terraform variables](terraform.md#configuring-terraform-variables):
+These notifications are `configurable as Terraform variables <terraform.html#configuring-terraform-variables>`_:

 | Variable | Default | Description |
 | --- | --- | --- |